Integrate a system with Hathor

 Introduction

-This article is a map to assist developers with their journey to integrate systems with Hathor Network.
+This article is the pathway for developers on their journey to integrate an external (third-party) system with Hathor Network.

 In this context, integrate a system means: